Late Summer Year B

 Somewhat paradoxically, we pray that this series frees you from the need to get your people (or yourself!) to totally get Jesus as the Bread of Life.
 After all, Jesus never requires that his disciples understand what he’s talking about.
 He feeds first and raises questions later.
 The disciples who are left by his side at the end aren’t those who have figured out what he’s talking about.
 They’re the ones who know that no matter how confusing or provoking Jesus is, there’s nowhere else they can go to find the words of eternal life.
 We don’t always understand Jesus.
 But we need him, like daily bread, every single day to sustain and satisfy us.

-Rather skim a sample?
+Want to see a sample of the series?
 You can download a document containing materials for the first Sunday of the series.